-- The 72 hour visa-free policy is in effect.
-However – remember this means you can stay enter/leave only 1 location in China on this visa.
+- Visa – The 72 hour visa-free policy is in effect.
+However – under this policy, you can enter/leave only 1 location in China.
 An airline may allow you to buy a ticket without consideration of this rule.
 This happened to me, leaving me nearly stranded in Kathmandu, Nepal.
 The official would not allow me to board the plane into China without proof of an exit ticket out of the same city.

 - Don’t Lose it – If you do or you need a replacement, it’s going to complicate your trip.
-Likely means applying for a new one like you did the first time, at an Embassy or Department of State (USA).
+This likely means applying for a new one like you did the first time, at an Embassy or Department of State (USA).
 To apply for a new one, if you don’t have the old one, you need a birth certificate or other means of identification.
-A list of locations to go to can be found on the Dept. of State website.

-- Ask people on the ground – discuss travel plans with people who have ‘been there, done that’ for advice is a sure fire way to find answers.
-Such as crossing the border of Costa Rica and Nicaragua.
+- Crowdsource Advice – Discussing travel plans with people who have ‘been there, done that’ is a sure fire way to find good advice.
+Such as crossing borders like between Costa Rica and Nicaragua.
 Answer – take a taxi and don’t drive the rental.
 The locals know best!

 - ATM Fees – Cash is necessary in the local currency, often if traveling abroad, depending on the destination.
-Avoid ATM surcharge fees from your bank ($3+) and the ATM ($3+) for every transaction by obtaining the Charles Schwab debt card.
+Avoid ATM surcharge fees from your bank ($3+) and the ATM ($3+) for every transaction by obtaining a Charles Schwab bank checking account with debit card.
 You get an ATM fee rebate for all transactions with this card.

 - Currency Exchange – Obtain currency whenever possible from ATMs – you should obtain a current exchange rate.
 Savings, even if paying fees, can be substantial.

-- Base – Establishing a good base from which to explore a city is always the most efficient.
+- Starting Point – Establishing a good base from which to explore a city is normally the most efficient.
 For example – take Cusco, Peru.
 Tours leave from here up the Sacred Valley and you can do a lot of day trips from this city.
 My advice, find a hostel/hotel by the central square.
 Then, go talk to a few tour operators which are everywhere and figure out a few trips to go on.
 They have companies all over the place that will schedule you for a trip the next day or couple days ahead.

 - Day Tours – Free walking tours or half-day/full-day trips are often a great way to get orientated to a new culture.
-For example – Day tours of Wickow and the countryside around Dublin with a local historian as a tour guide presents a tremendous cultural experience.
+For example – jumping on a day tours of Wickow and the countryside around Dublin with a local historian as a tour guide presents a tremendous cultural experience.

 - Check the time bicycle rentals open in Amsterdam before you rent.
 Also, don’t rent a 1 speed in San Francisco if you’re going to go all the way to Muir Woods to hug a Redwood.
 And, don’t assume that just because you can return a bike to the point-to-point stations that it will just work no problem (Tel-Aviv).
 Finally, remember those bicycle stations typically require you to return the bike every 15 minutes or be charged a fee.
-Like the $500 fee I nearly incurred in New York City for failing to do so for an entire day.
+Like the $500 fee I nearly incurred in New York City for failing to check in during a rental for an entire day.